 In selecting information resources, the Libraries fully subscribes to the Library Bill of Rights issued by the American Library Association.
 Among other rights, this statement affirms that no materials should be excluded because of the origin, background, or views of its creators, that materials selected should reflect all points of view on current and historical issues, and that censorship should be challenged.

-- Collection Management Librarians (alphabetical list by subject area) Directory of Subject Specialists (instruction and collection management librarians by College and Department)
+- Collection Management Librarians (alphabetical list by subject area)

 - Collection Management Committee

 - Current Resources Under Evaluation (Trials)

 - Recommend a library purchase